Tzung Fu Hsieh

 - Robust transcriptional activation in plants using multiplexed CRISPR-Act2.0 and mTALE-Act systems, Molecular Plant (2018)

-- Epigenetic reprogramming during plant reproduction, RNA Technologies (2017)
+- Epigenetic reprogramming during plant reproduction, Plant epigenetics (2017)

 - Similarity between soybean and Arabidopsis seed methylomes and loss of non-CG methylation does not affect seed development, Proceedings of the National Academy of Sciences of the United States of America (2017)